markodayan/research.2077.xyz/src/content/blog/some-steps-towards-interoperability.md

 ![image](./images/rollups16.webp)
 <span class="text-base italic text-center">
-Istanbul, L2DAYS, 14th November 2023.
-Myself staying at the food court to the side of the conference building.
-Mosyo Coffee, where zkCafe took place, is on the front.

 <span>

 Every account on the keystore is registered and indexed by the namehash of its ENS name, registered under a single ENS name with a custom resolver.
-When its subdomain is resolved, the resolver contract checks if the account with such namehash exists in the rollup and uses the namehash to generate CREATE2-based mini-account addresses.
+When its subdomain is resolved, the resolver contract checks if the account with such namehash exists in the rollup and uses the namehash to generate CREATE2 - based mini-account addresses.
 When these are deployed, they will ask L1 for the keystore data _belonging to the namehash_ they were deployed with.
 It can be the transaction intent itself or just the current signing key, depending on keystore implementation.

 This way, we get keystore accounts, each with an ENS name resolving to itself and its mini-accounts on each rollup.
 These mini-accounts, in turn, will also rely on this ENS name when validating the transaction using the keystore rollup.

 ![image](./images/rollups17.webp)
 <span class="text-base italic text-center">
-Istanbul, L2DAYS, 14th November 2023.
-Myself staying at the food court to the side of the conference building.
-Mosyo Coffee, where zkCafe took place, is on the front.

 <span>

 **Sequencing mechanisms on "Keystore+" rollups**